-Archaeological resources - None of the historic or pre-historic sites that were found within the installation fence boundary during cultural resource surveys in 1990 or 1998 were determined eligible for listing in the National Register of Historic Places (NRHP) (ICRMP, 2022).
+Archaeological resources - None of the historic or pre-historic sites that were found within the installation fence boundary during cultural resource surveys in 1990 or 1998 were determined eligible for listing in the NRHP (ICRMP, 2022).

 Architectural resources - As of January 2022, 25 built-environment (architectural) resources have been determined eligible for listing in the NRHP as individual buildings/structures, contributing elements of proposed historic districts, or both.
 However, none of those 25 resources are proposed to be modified under the Proposed Action.